Thousands of dogs are lost each year and are never reunited with their owners. By microchipping your dog you will permanently link your dog to you.

 Can I get my cat microchipped?

-At present the Community Wardens can only microchip dogs.
+The Community Wardens can only microchip dogs.
 Your local veterinary surgery may be able to assist you in microchipping alternative pets, including cats.

 What if my details change?